anlianguzova/BI_project_reticulata/README.md

 [Trinity](https://doi.org/10.1038/nprot.2013.084) (v.
 2.14.0) was utilised.
 We also installed the tool dependencies using conda (v.
 23.1.0) into special virtual environment.
 The avaliable script is [here](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Trinity/new_trinity.sh).

+##### Filtering transcriptome assembly results

+In further analysis, we considered only sequences with a length of at least 200 nucleotides.
+To filter the assembly results, we used the [python script](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Length_filter.py) to the all obtained transcriptomic assemblies.

+##### Transcriptome assemblies redundancy reduction via clusterization

+[CD-HIT](https://doi.org/10.1093/bioinformatics/bts565) (v.
+4.8.1) was used to the three transcriptome assemblies separate clusterization.
+Clusters with 95% identity were gathered comparing both strand (+/+, +/-).
+Clusterization was performed using the following [scripts](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Clusterization%20(CD-HIT)).

 #### Parasite genome

 ##### Genome size assessment

 [Jellyfish](https://doi.org/10.1093/bioinformatics/btr011) (v.
 2.3.0) was run using the script available [here](https://github.com/anlianguzova/BI_project_reticulata/blob/main/Scripts/Genome/Jellyfish/run_jellyfish.sh).
-The calculations were performed for a k-mer length 25 bp (parameter `--mer-len=25`). `--size=265M` parameter was taken based on the total size of the [_Sacculina_ genome](https://www.ebi.ac.uk/ena/browser/view/GCA_916048095) (264,490,643 bp).
+The calculations were performed for a k-mer length 25 bp (parameter `--mer-len=25`), and `--size=265M` parameter was taken based on the total size of the [_Sacculina_ genome](https://www.ebi.ac.uk/ena/browser/view/GCA_916048095) (264,490,643 bp).

 The outputs were analyzed using [GenomeScope](http://qb.cshl.edu/genomescope/) (v.
 1.0).

-##### Creating *in silico* mate pairs liabraries using *S. carcini* genome as reference
+##### Generation of *in silico* mate pairs libraries using *S. carcini* genome as reference

-*In silico* mate pair libraries were made via [`Cross-species scaffolding`](https://github.com/thackl/cross-species-scaffolding) pipeline with `-l 141` prameter (the size of the smallest of the average length of the reads).
+*In silico* mate pair libraries were generated via [`Cross-species scaffolding`](https://github.com/thackl/cross-species-scaffolding) pipeline with `-l 141` prameter (the size of the smallest of the average length of the short paired-end reads).
 The other parameters were left default.

 ##### *De novo* genome assembly

 [SPAdes](https://doi.org/10.1093/gigascience/giz100) (v.
 3.15.4) was used for *Peltogaster reticulata* genome assembly launching the script available [here](https://github.com/anlianguzova/BI_project_reticulata/tree/main/Scripts/Genome/SPAdes).
 The paths to the merged decontaminated fastq files and previously obtained *in silico* mate pair libraries were specified, and the assembly was done in careful mode (parameter `--careful`).
-Quality assessment was obtained via `Quast v.
-5.2.0`.

-### Filtering assembly results

-In order to get the sequencies with minimun length 200 nucletides we applied the [python script](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Length_filter.py) to the obtained transcriptomic assemblies.

-##### Redundancy reduction via clusterization

-[CD-HIT](https://doi.org/10.1093/bioinformatics/bts565) (v.
-4.8.1) was used to the three assemblies separate clusterization.
-Clusters with 95% identity were gathered comparing both strand (++, +-).
-Clusterization was performed using the following [scripts](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Clusterization%20(CD-HIT)).

 ### Assembly quality control

 [TransRate](https://doi.org/10.1101/gr.196469.115) (v.
 1.0.1) was utilised for the qualitative analysis of *de novo* transcriptome assemblies.
-The default options were used; the scripts for all assemblies can be found [here](Scripts/Host's%20ganglia%20transcriptome%20/TransRate).
+The default options were used.
+The scripts for all assemblies can be found [here](Scripts/Host's%20ganglia%20transcriptome%20/TransRate).
 Only the sequences with high quality and assembly completeness (“good” according to the TransRate classification) were used in the following analysis.

-### Creating of the merged assembly
+Quality assessment of parasite genome assembly was obtained via [QUAST](https://cab.spbu.ru/software/quast/) (v.
+5.2.0).

+### Merging transcriptome assemblies into a single reference transcriptome

-All the contigs with high rates of quality and assembly completeness were merged using basic UNIX-commands.
+All the transcriptome contigs with high rates of quality and assembly completeness were merged using basic UNIX-commands.
+Transcriptome redundancy reduction was performed using

-### Clusterization

-[CD-HIT](https://doi.org/10.1093/bioinformatics/bts565) clusterization was repeated on the merged contigs (95% identity, both strand comparison).
+[CD-HIT](https://doi.org/10.1093/bioinformatics/bts565) clusterization with minimal 95% identity between contigs and both strand comparison.
 The script is in this [folder](Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Clusterization%20(CD-HIT)/whole%20assembly).

 ### Quality control in good contigs sequences